European Studies: Geographies of Europe (B.A)

 Phone: +49 681 302-64201

-The B.Sc.
-Programme is not subject to entry restrictions.
+Entry restrictions do not apply to this programme.
 Students can only join the programme in the winter semester.

 If you have any questions about using the SIM portals, please check out our SIM Saarland help pages where you will find lots of useful information, videos and step-by-step guides.